 Please speak to your Precious Metals Specialist to learn more.
 Additionally, on transfers over $50,000, Birch Gold will pay your first year’s fees.

-Please Note: When you set up an IRA with the custodian that most customers of Birch Gold use, you will NOT be charged annually as a percentage of assets under custodian.
+Please Note: When you set up an IRA with the custodian that most customers of Birch Gold use, you will NOT be charged annually as a percentage of assets under the custodian.
 In other words, no matter how large your account, you will pay the same $200 in annual fees.

 To protect your savings, Birch Gold helps you create an account with a reputable, qualified custodian who will facilitate tax compliance (keeping up with law changes) so your investments remain legal over the long term.